CV vs Resume: What Are the Differences?

 You may also choose to add complementary sections related to volunteering, hobbies and interests as further proof of your skills.

-With a resume, the format is not fixed and you‘re free to choose the one that’s best suited to your situation and the job you’re applying for:
+With a resume, the format is not fixed and you’re free to choose a structure that’s best suited to your situation and the job you’re applying for between chronological, functional and a hybrid structure.

-- American CV: a long, comprehensive document that sums up your entire career; mostly used for academic positions or applications for study programs.
+The focus is on professional experience and achievements.
+On the other hand, a CV is a longer, more comprehensive document that sums up your entire career.
+In the US, it is mostly used for academic positions or applications for study programmes.

 EXPERT TIP